The Happiness Project

 “Find the joy in your everyday life, discover your life’s purpose and vision, Get out of your own way and achieve your dreams.”

-Why should you read it: If you want to be more happy but find something missing, or are trying to get inspired into following your dreams.
+Why should you read the book: If you want to be more happy but find something missing, or are trying to get inspired into following your dreams.
 Just follow her 12 keys to happiness.
 Also learn how to write a simple yet fact and research based memoir.